AdobeDocs/experience-manager-cloud-manager.en/help/requirements/users-and-roles.md

 ---
 title: Add Users and Roles
-description: Learn how to use the Admin Console to add users and roles and create profiles.
+description: Learn how to use the Admin Console to add users and roles, and create profiles.
 exl-id: 40086cf0-a1c4-4dde-9dbf-84ea5fa53b84
 ---